Top 11 Communication Skills and How You Can Improve Them

 Communication is the lifeline of human interaction.
-Communication connects us, shapes us, and drives our collective success.
+It connects us, shapes us, and drives our collective success.

 Mastering communication is no easy task, but improving our communication skills is essential for both our personal and professional lives.
 Good communication can be the difference between achieving shared goals and stumbling over simple misunderstandings.

-- What communication skills are and our top 11 picks,
+• What communication skills are and which ones are our top 11 picks,

 We’ve also added examples of successful communication to better illustrate good communication skills.